paulkarpenko/us-code-ui/uscode/title-31-money-and-finance/chapter-067-federal-payments.md

   (B) the term “socially and economically disadvantaged individuals” has the meaning such term has under section 8(d) of the Small Business Act and relevant subcontracting regulations promulgated pursuant to that section; and

-  (C) the term “qualified HUBZone small business concern” has the meaning given that term in section 3(p) of the Small Business Act ([15 U.S.C.
-632](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section632&num=0&edition=prelim)(o) 11 So in original.
+  (C) the term “qualified HUBZone small business concern” has the meaning given that term in section 3(p) 11 See References in Text note below. of the Small Business Act ([15 U.S.C.
+632](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section632&num=0&edition=prelim)(o) 22 So in original.
 Probably should be “632(p)”.).

 **(g) Nonsupplanting Requirement.—**